Debt Validation: How to Make Debt Collectors Prove You Owe Money

 • information to help consumers exercise their rights under the FDCPA, including a tear-off dispute form with pre-written prompts for disputing a debt, and

-Usually, the debt collector may immediately take steps to try to collect the debt.
-But if you send a written request for verification of the debt and the name and address of the original creditor, the collection agency must stop its collection efforts.
+If you send a written request for verification of the debt (you dispute the debt) and the name and address of the original creditor, the collection agency must stop its collection efforts.
 It can't resume them before double-checking the debt information and mailing you the verification, including the original creditor's name and address.

 When Debt Validation Can Help